dekuNukem/Nintendo_Switch_Reverse_Engineering/joycon_reader/README.md

 # Joycon reader

-A simple program that pretends to be the console and complete a handshake with the Joycon then read its button and MEMS status.
+A simple program that pretends to be the console.
+It initializes a handshake with the Joycon, then read its button and MEMS status.

 ## Connections